The curse.

 I could not challenge something for which there is no evidence.

 My youngest daughter was a true believer in the authority and righteousness of psychiatry.
 And, I would have agreed with her, if I hadn't seen psychiatry in action.
 At this time service user was in hospital after his suicide attempt, he was pleading to God to protect him from the Devil, pleading with us to prevent him being locked away (sectioned) and I found prayers for him, trusting that at least he now believed in goodness and had hope in something more than destruction.
 The mental health nurses who watched over him every night, prayed with him, and I wrote a letter to the Catholic priest who lives in our street to request prayers.
+Bear in mind that I'm a Buddhist, this is hardly my mania, belief or direction.

-On this day we had arrived to have an interview with the psychiatrist.
+On this day, the day of its return, we had arrived to have an interview with the psychiatrist.
 We wanted 'service user' to be sectioned at the hospital he was now in.
 We didn't want him returned to the other one.
-Unfortunately my daughter also wanted to be at this meeting - no, she hadn't told us this.
+His first experience there had not been good.

 Before we could begin to explain why service user would be better off staying in this hospital, my daughter said to the psychiatrist, "Will you tell my mother that her behaviour..." and my blood froze.
 She spoke with my first husband's tone of voice and the same phrase he had used.
 The floor fell out from under my feet and I was back with her father screaming at me to do what he said or he'd put the children into the car and drive into a wall...